scalameta/munit/readme.md

 # FunSuite

-FunSuite is a Scala testing library with the following features:
+FunSuite is a Scala testing library with the following goals:

-- **JUnit**: FunSuite is implemented as a JUnit runner and tool that knows how to run a JUnit test suite knows how to run FunSuite, including IDEs like IntelliJ.
+- **Reuse JUnit**: FunSuite is implemented as a JUnit runner and tries to build on top of existing JUnit functionality where possible.
+Any tool that knows how to run a JUnit test suite knows how to run FunSuite, including IDEs like IntelliJ.
-- **Pretty-printing**: test reports are nicely formatted and try to display diffs where possible, source locations when available and do a best-effort of highlighting relevant stack trace elements.
+- **Helpful console output**: test reports are pretty-printed with colors to help you quickly understand what caused a test failure.
+FunSuite tries to displays diffs and source locations when possible and it does a best-effort to highlight relevant stack trace elements.

 **Table of contents**